translate/translate/docs/formats/wordfast.rst

 Wordfast Translation Memory
 ***************************

-The Wordfast format, as used by the `Wordfast
-<https://en.wikipedia.org/wiki/Wordfast>`_ translation tool, is a simple tab
+The Wordfast format, as used by the :wp:`Wordfast` translation tool, is a simple tab delimited file.
-delimited file.

 The storage format can read and write Wordfast TM files.